 1. Who are we?

-Hope Community Church Wymondham (HCCW) is the data controller (contact details below).
+Hope Church Wymondham (HCW) is the data controller (contact details below).
 This means it decides how your personal data is processed and for what purposes.

 2. What is your personal data?

 Personal data relates to a living individual who can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
 The processing of personal data is governed by the General Data Protection Regulation (GDPR) enforced with effect from 25 May 2018.

 3. How do we process your personal data?

 HCW complies with its obligations under the GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 We use your personal data for the following purposes: –